Questions About Horseback Riding?

 Many horse camps are loads of fun – making stick horses to race, coloring horses, playing games, pretending to be horses, having snacks, water fights, braiding….
 Few do much hands-on interaction with horses.
 That generally requires one on one with an instructor standing next to the tiny person to keep them safe, focused and working.
 Most horse camps rely on teenage supervisors whose interest is having fun.
 Consequently, lots of fun is had, practical learning is limited.

 The Certified Horsemanship Association, of which Jen was a member early in its founding, recommends only allowing children over the age of 5 to ride.
 Before that, a child’s head is disproportionately large in relation to the body, making it difficult to balance.
 Riding is balance in motion and requires more muscles than any other sport.
 Yes, people still put toddlers on horses and some become great riders.
-I did too (before I knew better), but will not take that risk with your child.
+I did with mine too (before I knew better), but will not take that risk with your child.

 Q: I’m an experienced rider, but my friend is a beginner, is afraid, has never ridden.
 How will that work?

-Meanwhile, I’ll work with the newbie, building his or her confidence and teaching basic skills.
+Meanwhile, we’ll work with the newbie, building his or her confidence and teaching basic skills.
 Sometimes those willing to “go along” become great riders quickly.
 Other times, they stay on a lead line the entire ride.
 Simply being honest and upfront with your feelings and goals is a great help.
 I don’t discriminate or judge.
 I once had a 64-year-old retired marine on a lead line for an entire riding lesson.
 By his third lesson he was cantering!

 Q: We want to get our own farm and horses someday…